jnwiegers/jnwiegers.github.io/_portfolio/France2022.md

 collection: portfolio
 ---

-In May I had the opportunity to visit friends in Sainte-Thérence, Central France who where studying the yellow-bellied toad (*Bombina variegata*) there.
+In May I had the opportunity to visit friends in Sainte-Thérence, Central France who where monitoring the local population of the yellow-bellied toad (*Bombina variegata*).

 We saw lots of wildlife, including this beautiful snake.